> <

 The rawest electrified desert blues you've ever heard

-The music of the nomadic Tuareg people of the Sahara, known as "desert blues", was popularised by bands like Tinariwen and Tamikrest, equipped with electric guitars.
-Al Bilali Soudan play indigenous African instruments and therefore draw on the most raw roots.
+The music of the nomadic Tuareg people of the Sahara, known as “desert blues”, was popularised by Tinariwen and Tamikrest, equipped with electric guitars.
+Al Bilali Soudan play indigenous African instruments and thus draw on the most raw roots.
 The electric amplification does not detract from the authenticity, but rather allows the penetrating sound of the tehardant lute, a variant of the better-known Malian ngoni and the forerunner of the American banjo, to shine through.
 Group leader Abellow Yattary was inspired by his father and uncle, who first introduced the world to Tuareg music in 1971 on entographic recordings.
-Yattara accompanied legendary guitarist Ali Farka Toure on his earliest recordings, and in 2010 he gave a master class at Berklee School of Music.
-The band's music has a similar power to today's desert blues with guitars, but offers a hidden layer: subtle melodic ornaments that take you to the realm of dreams and African jinns.
+Yattary accompanied legendary guitarist Ali Farka Toure on his earliest recordings, and in 2010 he gave a master class at Berklee School of Music.
+The group's music has a similar power to today's desert blues with guitars, but offers a hidden layer: subtle melodic ornaments that take you to the realm of dreams and African jinns.

 Similar concerts